 When in doubt, it’s okay to ask teammates how they’re feeling.
 A simple “How are you today?” can go a long way.

-Of all the competencies needed to be a leader, having problem-solving skills is one of the most important.
+Of all the essential leadership qualities, having problem-solving skills is one of the most important.
 Team members will likely come to you about problems that need solving.
 It’s your job to be prepared with strategic advice for whatever comes your way.

 This doesn’t mean you need to have all the answers all the time.
 Instead, you should be prepared with resources that can empower your team to resolve the problem on their own.
 You can work on your problem-solving skills by: